Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Conclusion and outlook

 \section{Conclusion and outlook}

 In summary, we present the time-bin-encoding CV QKD protocol with a phase-error-based security analysis.
 Similar to the ideas in DV protocols~\cite{Beaudry2008squashing} and other CV protocols~\cite{Matsuura2021Finite}, we introduce a squashing channel to ``squash'' the original privacy-estimation problem on two optical modes to a single qubit, enabling the definition of phase-error rate.
-The phase randomization on both the source and detector enables the introduction of the photon-number-tagging method, identifying the central components for key generation.
-Combined with the decoy-state estimation, our parameter estimation is made simple and efficient.
+Phase randomization on both the source and detector enables the introduction of the photon-number-tagging method, identifying the central components for key generation.
+Combined with the decoy-state estimation, the parameter estimation is made simple and efficient.
+We are thus able to obtain a finite-size analysis with decent performances under a practical setting.
 We expect our methods of constructing squashing models and applying phase randomization can be applied to many other CV protocols.

-One of our major observations is that coherent detectors can be used to estimate the privacy of multi-photon signals.
-This may also be helpful to the protocols with DV detectors.
+In the protocol design, one of our major observations is that coherent detectors can be used to estimate the privacy of multi-photon signals.
+This is also pointed out in Ref.~\cite{Primaatmaja2022Discrete}.
+Such detectors may also be helpful to the DV protocols.
 In fact, we may consider a hybrid protocol: single-photon detectors for key generation and homodyne detectors for parameter estimation.
-The multi-photon components in this protocol can contribute to the key generation compared with the single-photon BB84 protocol.
+The multi-photon components in this protocol can contribute to key generation compared with the single-photon BB84 protocol.

-We provide a general framework for finite-size analysis based on martingale for this CV protocol.
-Due to the photon-number tagging method, the finite-size analysis is greatly simplified.
-A direct follow-up of this work is to complete the finite-size analysis, encompassing the effects on the distillable key rate, the decoy-method accuracy, and the deviation of the homodyne tomography.
-In the literature, variants of Azuma's inequality have been applied for faster convergence of parameter estimation in quantum key distribution~\cite{curras2021tight,zhang2021quantum}, such as Kato's inequality~\cite{kato2020concentration}.
-One can borrow such techniques to the protocol in this work for better practicality.
+To evaluate the finite-size performance of this CV protocol, we provide a detailed analysis based on martingale theory, which is valid against coherent attacks.
+Notably, combined with the photon-number tagging method, the phase-error approach greatly simplifies the finite-size analysis.
+From the numerical simulation under practical security parameters, it can be seen that our protocol enjoys a robust finite-size performance with a reasonable data size requirement for practical usage.